Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect

 Along with suppression of the gap, the inverse proximity effect causes a corresponding decrease in $T_c$, shown in Fig. \ref{fig:Tc}.
 The inclusion of the Cu layer causes a reduction in $T_c$ from \SI{1.47}{K} to \SI{1.22}{K} (taking $T_c$ to be the value where $R/R^N = 0.5$), a suppression of $\approx17\%$.
-Assuming the bilayer to have an transparent NS interface, quasiclassically we would expect a suppression of only $13\%$ for a \SI{3}{\nano\meter}/\SI{20}{\nano\meter} NS bilayer.
-This suggests that the slight offset between the layers causes an enhancement of the inverse proximity effect, in agreement with the tunneling results suggesting spatial variation of the gap.
+Assuming a transparent NS interface, calculations based on the Usadel equation predict a suppression of $13\%$ for an ideal \SI{3}{\nano\meter}/\SI{20}{\nano\meter} NS bilayer\cite{chandrasekhar_proximity-coupled_2008}.
+The difference might be due to the slight offset between the layers that causes an enhancement of the inverse proximity effect, in agreement with the tunneling density of states which suggests a spatial variation of the gap.

-Next we consider the signatures of charge imbalance in dual junction experiments measuring $G_{BA}$ for both devices.
-As both the injected and extracted quasiparticle currents scale in magnitude with the intrinsic conductance of the junction, we must account also for differences between chosen junctions in addition to their separation to fully describe the charge imbalance effect measured.
-To do so, we employ the model of Hübler \textit{et al.} \cite{hubler_charge_2010}, which provides an approximate functional form for the conductance between junctions separated by a distance $L$:
+Next we consider the signatures of charge imbalance in dual junction experiments that measure the nonlocal conductance $G_{BA}=dI_B/dV_A$ for both devices.
+As both the injected and extracted quasiparticle currents scale in magnitude with the intrinsic conductance of the junction, we must account for differences between chosen junctions in addition to their separation to fully describe the charge imbalance effect.
+To do so, we employ the model of Hübler \textit{et al.} \cite{hubler_charge_2010}, which provides a functional form for the conductance between junctions separated by a distance $L$:

 or equivalently: